yu2/100-days-of-code/r1-log.md

 ### R1D42 (10/19)
 Tweaked and added to the skeleton of the parser project.
 Made search forms work and adjusted layout.

+### R1D43 (10/21)
+Added functionality - now can parse one root followed by one or more suffixes.
+Made font a little bigger and changed default text in input form.